elastisys/terms/terms-of-service.md

 Service Start Date is specified in Order and if not, it shall be the date Elastisys announces that the Service is ready for use.

 **SUBPROCESSOR** A natural or legal person, public authority, agency or other body which, in the capacity of subcontractor to the Processor, Processes Personal Data on behalf of the Controller.

+**SUPPORTED SERVICES** means delivery of Elastisys Compliant Kubernetes and Additional Services operated by the Customer.
+The Customer has administrative access to Environments.
+Elastisys supports the Customer with operations.
+Supported Services are offered with one Plans: Support Plan.

 **TERMS** means these Terms of Service with all appendices.